ttezel/conga/readme.md

 #An AI that plays Conga

-Here's a screenshot as it plays against an Agent that makes random moves:
+Here's a screenshot as it plays against an Agent that makes random moves (player 0 is playing competively, and player 1 is playing random moves):

-* Player 0 is Agent
-* Player 1 is Agent that plays random moves

 ![board](http://dl.dropbox.com/u/32773572/conga-bottom0.png)